 Students enrolled in the MA and PhD programs receive a financial assistance package based on a combination of components (e.g., scholarships, fellowships, research assistantships, and teaching assistantships).
 Currently, the Graduate Department of Psychological Clinical Science offers students in good academic standing a guaranteed minimum funding package of $20,000 plus tuition and incidental fees each year for a total of 6 years (2 MA years and 4 PhD years).
 Beyond the guaranteed minimum funding package, prospective and current students are highly encouraged to apply for all external funding sources for which they are eligible.

 - Travel Awards

-- Completion Awards
+- Doctoral Completion Award

 The School of Graduate Studies Graduate Awards Office is pleased to provide a summary of significant dates and deadlines pertaining to the upcoming award competitions.
 Please be reminded that dates contained within this document may be subject to change prior to the release of an Award Announcement finalizing the details of the award.

 Detailed information on how to apply to any of the tri-council funding agencies (SSHRC, NSERC & CIHR) for the CGS-M program via the new common online application portal can be found in this memo.